The 34 Best Vegetarian Foods for Protein, Ranked. #1 Has 25% More Protein Than Chicken.

 Protein: 16.5g per 100g, 3.4g per 100 calories at 486 calories.
 Plus 123% fiber, 103% copper, and 80% magnesium per 100g.
 That fiber number is the highest on this whole list.

 Stir 3 tablespoons into a cup of almond milk with maple syrup, let it sit overnight, and you have pudding by morning.

-Sprinkle them onto yogurt and oatmeal.
-Or fold them into a smoothie for a thickening boost.
+They expand 10x in liquid.
 A little goes a long way.
-They expand 10x in liquid.

 12. Flax Seeds